 “Pray that God will dissipate this storm as it is headed for major population areas in central Florida,” said Send Relief President Bryant Wright.

-SBDR mobile kitchens are on alert with teams from Florida, Kentucky, Louisiana, Mississippi and Texans on Mission ready to partner with The Salvation Army and American Red Cross to provide hot meals to survivors after Milton hits Florida.
+SBDR mobile kitchens are on alert with teams from Florida, Kentucky, Louisiana, Mississippi and Texans on Mission ready to partner with The Salvation Army and the American Red Cross to provide hot meals to survivors after Milton hits Florida.

 “We have increased the number of mobile kitchens and relief supplies on standby as the threat of Hurricane Milton has increased,” said Coy Webb, Send Relief’s crisis response director.
 “This has potential to be an historic strike that will bring destructive, life-threatening storm surge, widespread wind damage, flooding and potential for tornadoes.”